junhewk/RmecabKo/readme.md

 devtools::install_github("junhewk/RmecabKo")
 ```

-You need to install `mecab-ko-dic` also. *`install_dic` function is now working on.* (In Github version, `install_dic` function is added to support this functionality.
+You need to install `mecab-ko-dic` also.
+(In Github version, `install_dic` function is added to support this functionality.
 You can install `mecab-ko-dic` with `install_dic()`.
 I'm working with custom dictionary function, for it `mecab-ko-dic` has to be installed by this function.)
 Otherwise, refer to [Bitbucket page](https://bitbucket.org/eunjeon/mecab-ko-dic).
 The installation procedure is same as `mecab-ko`.

 ### Windows